apache/fury-site/docs/specification/xlang_implementation_guide.md

   field schemas
 - one carrier implementation owns the body, allocation, insertion, and reference algorithms reused by root serializers and field codecs
-- a manual serializer owns allocations inside its opaque body and must perform the corresponding readable-byte, policy, and graph-memory checks before allocation
+- a custom serializer owns allocations inside its opaque body and must perform the corresponding readable-byte, policy, and graph-memory checks before allocation
 - `Fory` owns root framing and operation setup/reset